aha-0810/aha-0810.github.io/_tabs/about.md

 In my quest to be a scholar with words of comfort, I am pursuing the following areas of research.

-- BIM-based building maintenance and management methods and information analysis
+- BIM-based Building Maintenance and Management Methods and Information Analysis
-- Automated rule-checking techniques in three-dimensional modeling
+- Automated Rule-checking Techniques in 3-Dimensional Modeling
-- Analysis of required competencies in the BIM industry
+- Analysis of Required Competencies in the BIM Industry
-- Strategies for proactive maintenance and evaluation of the road infrastructure
+- Strategies for Proactive Maintenance and Evaluation of the Road Infrastructure
-- Safety training material generation and training evaluation for construction workers
+- Safety Training Material Generation and Training Evaluation for Construction Workers